 Let’s build a simple script that would take care of upgrading the system.
 First of all, let’s go to our home directory

 Then lets create new directory myscripts and go to it:

 mkdir myscripts; cd myscripts

 Then we can create a file with name updateall.sh.
 Use nano editor to edit it.

 then we should modify the script file to be executable:

 and then we can simply run it by typing

 You can also include a reboot command in the script to make upgrades to actions with a simple command:

 It restarts Raspberry Pi in 1 minute.

-Scripting is main tool of Linux enthusiasts.
-This is where whole administration, customization is automated.
-Scripts can have variables, conditions, looks and more.
+Scripting is the main tool of Linux enthusiasts.
+This is where whole administration, customization are automated.
+Scripts can have variables, conditions, looks, and more.
 This source might give some clue about this.